module Z80::Program

 Additionally aligns the

-bytes (relative to the beginning of code).
+addressto the nearest multiple of:alignbytes (relative to the beginning of code).

 Added to the

-after alignment.
+addressafter alignment.

 # File lib/z80.rb, line 311 def org(address = pc, pad = 0, align: 1, offset: 0) address = address.to_i align = align.to_i raise ArgumentError, "align must be >= 1" if align < 1 address = (address + align - 1) / align * align + offset.to_i raise Syntax, "The current code pointer: #{pc.to_s 16} is exceeding: #{address.to_i.to_s 16} " if pc > address raise Syntax, "The current code pointer is exceeding 64k address range: #{address.to_i.to_s 16} " if address > 0x10000 Z80::add_code self, [pad].pack('c')*(address - pc) end

-(a program counter relative to 0).
-To create a label at pc
+Returns the current byte offset from the beginning of the Program.code (a program counter relative to 0).
+To create a label at pc use Program.label instead.

 # File lib/z80.rb, line 293 def pc @code.bytesize end